aej6qm/Advanced-GIS/Week1HW.md

 ![Screen Shot 2022-03-20 at 5 05 07 PM](https://user-images.githubusercontent.com/92963323/159185965-9009dbfd-d40a-4353-9230-ba7b8a033e6c.png)

-Because Pittsburgh has a lot of waterways, I used a dark blue landmass color to contrast the light blue of the rivers.
-To draw attention to Points of Interest, I went back into Canva to create a bright blue shade based on that of the Breathe Project website's toolbar.
-I did the same thing for park features, creating a light green based on the leaves shown on the original screenshot I took from the Breathe Project.
-I adjusted default shades of yellow and orange to signify transit services while matching the rest of the Breathe Project color palette and largely retained some built-in colors for certain areas adjusting them only slightly to fit the overall theme.
+In designing this map I tried to create an output that would fit seamlessly into the Breathe Project's current color theme.
+Since Pittsburgh has a lot of waterways and parks, represented by light colors, I wanted to contrast these areas with darker land  without overshadowing the important underlying features.
+To draw attention to these designated points of interest, I went back into Canva to create a bright blue shade based on that of the Breathe Project website's toolbar.
+I did the same thing for park features, creating a light green based on the leaves shown in the original screenshot I took from the Breathe Project.
+I adjusted default shades of yellow and orange to signify transit services while matching the rest of the Breathe Project color palette and largely retained some built-in colors for certain areas, adjusting them only slightly to fit the overall theme.
+Comparing the map that I created and the Breathe Project website I think that the two fit well together; despite the contrast the map has a lightness to it that blends well with the Breathe Project's look.

-## JSON Code Sample
+### JSON Code Sample
 [
   {
     "elementType": "geometry",